magento/merchdocs/src/stores/store-urls-custom-admin.md

 ## Method 3: Change the Admin Path via CLI

-Magento provides a special command to change the Admin Path - `setup:config:set`.
+Magento provides a command to change the Admin Path - `setup:config:set`.

-1. To change the admin `frontName` go to the Magento root directory, then run in the console:
+1. To change the admin `frontName`, from the Magento root, run:

     ```terminal
-    php bin/magento setup:config:set --backend-frontname="backend_front_name"
+    bin/magento setup:config:set --backend-frontname="backend_front_name"
     ```

-    where `backend_front_name` is a needed Admin Path.
+    where `backend_front_name` is the new Admin Path.

     {:.bs-callout-info}
     This command will update `backend` > `frontName` configuration option in the `app/etc/env.php` file.